jibinjosepez/recette/READ.md

     Application is deployed in heroku.
     I have used this doc to deply app in heroku : https://medium.com/geekculture/how-to-deploy-a-django-app-on-heroku-4d696b458272
     Keep debug == True and don't use postgres.

+Not considered :
+    Quanity of ingredient not considered.
+    Data insertion (Ingredient, Recipe) not considered

+Some potential use case:
+    Suggest where to buy ingredients
+    Collect user search data.